agdturner/ccg-generic/README.md

 ### Highlights
 1. [Generic_FileStore](https://github.com/agdturner/agdt-java-generic/blob/master/src/main/java/uk/ac/leeds/ccg/generic/io/Generic_FileStore.java)
-A class for storing files in a tree of directories in a well organised and extendable way.
-Such archives can be used to cache data to help free up fast access memory for data processing.
-They can also be used to store output from different runs of a program.
+Stores and retrieves files in a tree of directories in a well organised (easy to retrieve) and extendable (easy to store more) way.
 2. [memory](https://github.com/agdturner/agdt-java-generic/tree/master/src/main/java/uk/ac/leeds/ccg/generic/memory)
-A package that helps avoid and deal with OutOfMemoryErrors.
-The avoidance generally entails caching data from the fast access memory of a machine to disk using a Generic_FileStore instance for organising those files.
+A package that helps avoid and handle an [OutOfMemoryError](https://cr.openjdk.java.net/~iris/se/15/latestSpec/api/java.base/java/lang/OutOfMemoryError.html) if thrown.
+The handling generally entails copying data from the fast access memory (RAM) to the slow access memory (Disk) and then clearing it from RAM.
+The data stored on disk is typically organised using a [Generic_FileStore](https://github.com/agdturner/agdt-java-generic/blob/master/src/main/java/uk/ac/leeds/ccg/generic/io/Generic_FileStore.java).
+Managing this so that algorithms remain efficient involves knowing what parts of data are likely to be needed and when.

 ## Latest Versions
 Developed and tested on [Java Development Kit, version 15](https://openjdk.java.net/projects/jdk/15/).